rozek/y-websocket/README.md

 # y-websocket :tophat:

 > this repository is basically a copy of the original [yjs/y-websocket](https://github.com/yjs/y-websocket), but with support for `wss`.
 With all the restrictions imposed by today's browsers, this comes in very handy, e.g., if you try to test data sharing in your local network at home
+>
+> In order to install this package, please use `npm install rozek/y-websocket`

 > WebSocket Provider for Yjs